U.S. DEPARTMENT OF HOMELAND SECURITY

 Elaborate presentations are not desired.
 The following is a list of items that must be present in each application:

-E. Identification of Key Personnel: The names of the Principal Investigator(s), key personnel, and other qualified individuals must be provided in the application.
-Brief Curriculum Vitae (limited to two pages) for each individual involved in the project should also be included.
-If an individual will be hired using the funds from the award, an appropriate job description listing the minimum requirements for the position should be supplied.
+E. Identification of Key Personnel: The names of the Principal Investigator(s), key personnel, and other individuals should be provided in this section.
+Brief Curriculum Vitae (limited to two (2) pages) for each individual involved in this award should also be included.
+In some cases, the university will be hiring an individual to fill the position.
+If this is the case, please supply the job description and a listing of the minimum requirements for the position.
+The proposal tends to benefit if a person has already been identified and curriculum vita for this individual is included with the application.

 6. Proprietary Information

 An application that results in an award becomes part of the reporting records for SCUREF and can be made available to the public, except as described below.
 Information or material an awardee deems confidential will be kept confidential, to the extent permitted by law, including the Freedom of Information Act (5 U.S.C.
 552).
-Without assuming any liability for inadvertent disclosure, MUSC will seek to limit dissemination of such information to its employees and, when necessary for evaluation of the application, to outside reviewers.
+Without assuming any liability for inadvertent disclosure, SCUREF and USCA will seek to limit dissemination of such information to their employees, and when necessary for evaluation of the application, to outside reviewers.

 Any information, such as technical data, trade secrets, and privileged or confidential commercial or financial information, which the applicant does not want disclosed to the public or used by the Government for any purpose other than application evaluation, must be identified.
 To protect such data, the applicant should specifically identify each page including each line or paragraph containing the data requiring protection.